dimenerno/dimenerno.github.io/_posts/2025-02-09-godel-lucas-penrose-en.md

 The proof is as follows.
 Suppose there is a formal system $F^*$ such that $F^* = K$.
 Since we have assumed $K \subset T$, we have $F^* \subset T$, and by Claim 1, $F^* \subsetneq T$.

-The former signifies anti-mechanism, whilst the latter signifies Platonism.
+The former signifies anti-mechanism, while the latter signifies Platonism.

 ### 1.2.
 Formalisation of Gödel's Disjunction